urbanframe/octopus_energy_tariff_comparison/README.md

 - The integration polls the Octopus Energy API every 30 minutes
 - Cost calculations are based on your current day's consumption
-- All costs include VAT and are shown in pence
+- All costs include VAT

 ## Octopus Energy Rates Card and Apex Chart Dashboard Example